pkardas/notes/books/pragmatic-programmer.md

 2. Who does this benefit? - "follow the money" can be a very helpful path to analyze.
 The benefits to someone else or another organization may be aligned with your won, or not.
 3. What is the context? - everything occurs in its own context.
 Good for someone, doesn't mean it is good for you.
-4. WHy is this a problem? - is there an underlying model?
+4. Why is this a problem? - is there an underlying model?
 How does the underlying model work?

 **English is just another programming language.** Having the best ideas, the finest code, or the most pragmatic thinking is ultimately sterile unless you can communicate with other people.